 Water Treatment Activated Carbon Media is manufactured as per stringent specifications standard of ANSI/AWWA B100-09 and ASTM E11 test sieve standards.
 Activated carbon is used to remove contaminants and impurities, using chemical adsorption.
-Active charcoal carbon filters are most effective at removing chlorine, particles such as sediment, volatile organic compounds (VOCs), taste and odour from water.
-Activated Carbon is used in sand filters for Water Filtration with other water treatment filtration media products such as Gravel, Anthracite, Silica Sand, Birm, Pumice and Garnet.
+Active charcoal carbon filters are most effective at removing chlorine, particles such as sediment, volatile organic compounds (VOCs), taste and odor from water.
+Carbon Activated is used in sand filters for Water Filtration with other water treatment filtration media products such as Gravel, Anthracite, Silica Sand, Birm, Pumice, and Garnet.

 Each particle, or granule, of carbon provides a large surface area, or pore structure, allowing contaminants the maximum possible exposure to the active sites within the filter media.
 One gram of activated carbon has a surface area in excess of 3,000 m2 (32,000 sq ft).

 Its advantages: It is characterized by its high ability to absorb the gases and toxins around it.
 Therefore, it is used as a medicine to treat poisoning diseases, gases, colic and any disease in which toxic gases spread in the digestive system.
 Activated charcoal is also used in making masks and other safety tools for firefighters and miners.
 It is also used to purify polluted water and wastewater for use for drinking, agriculture, and industry.
 It is also used to kill bacteria and remove unpleasant odors.
 It is now known that activated charcoal is the best and most widely used adsorbent in all fields.